PDFAtauchi/challenge-backend-luizalabs/README.md

 - TestContainer
 - Spotless (code style formatter)
 - docker and docker-compose
+- Github Actions for the CI pipeline
+- Pre-commit to validate code by checkers before commit

 ### Architecture and Approaches
 The project is based on the Clean Architecture, SOLID principles, Dependency injection and Clean code.